 CERRITOS COLLEGE ART GALLERY WILL BE CLOSED FOR THE SUMMER SEMESTER.
 WE WILL REOPEN IN LATE AUGUST.

-Cerritos College Art Gallery is pleased to announce the establishment of an annual ART+TECH Artist-in-Residency program that will partner a local professional visual artist with the amazing technology resources available on the Cerritos College campus.
-This coming Fall 2014 semester, our partner will be the Engineering Design Technology department at Cerritos College (with future annual partners to include Automotive Technology, Machine Tool Technology, Welding, Woodworking, etc).
+Cerritos College Art Gallery is pleased to announce the latest installment of the annual Cerritos College ART+TECH Artist-in-Residency program, which partners a local professional visual artist/collective with the amazing vocational technology resources available on the college campus (rotating through one technology-based department per year).
+This coming Fall 2015 semester, the Technology Division partner will be the Automotive Collision Repair department (future annual partners will include Architecture, Cosmetology, Machine Tool Technology, Plastics and Composites, Welding, and Woodworking).

-Note: No prior experience with engineering design software/hardware required.
+Note: No prior experience with automotive repair equipment required.
 Instead, we are looking to partner with a creative artist that is interested in realizing innovative aesthetic forms and/or addressing pertinent social concerns using non-traditional technology-based tools/materials.
+Because of safety concerns and specialized skills required, the artist will primarily work with, and/or direct, the experienced students and staff to manifest their vision.

 Conditions of Residency

-Workshop and lab times are flexible, but the resident is expected to work with the Art & Technology faculty/staff to provide the most effective interaction with participating students, as well as to avoid conflict for resources from non-participating courses.
-The resident should expect to be on campus for a minimum of 16 hours per week (from Nov 1 - Nov 22), though more is possible, depending on the scope of the resident's project and availability of technology labs.
+Workshop and lab times are flexible, but the resident is expected to work with the Art & Technology faculty/staff to provide the most effective interaction with participating students, as well as to avoid conflict for resources from non-participating courses held within the same facilities.
+The resident should expect to be on campus for a minimum of 16 hours per week, though more production time is possible, depending on the scope of the resident's project and availability of technology labs.

-In addition to the honorarium, the college will cover the material costs of all residency production, such as ABS/PLA filament (up to, but not to exceed, $500), as well as the costs of exhibition promotion (announcement cards, opening reception, etc.) and will provide 5 free copies of the exhibition catalog to the resident.
+In addition to the honorarium, the college will cover the material costs of all residency production, such as autobody parts, acquired at local Pick-A-Part facilities to artist's specification, and any automotive paint (with total material costs not to exceed $1000; any additional material costs will be at the artist's expense, i.e. deducted from the artist's honorarium).
+The college will cover costs of exhibition promotion (announcement cards, reception, panelist honorariums, etc.) and will provide five free copies of the exhibition catalog to the resident artist.

 Individuals who are offered the residency may be required to obtain fingerprints for a criminal history clearance through the State Department of Justice and remit the required fee for processing the fingerprints, produce an original social security card, and submit negative TB test results before the residency may begin.